ox-it/moxie-courses/docs/source/providers/weblearn.rst

 POST request to `/course/cobomo/XXX/booking` where `XXX` is the course ID.

+Form parameters:

+* `message`: mandatory message where the user should explain the reasons to book a course
+* `supervisorEmail` is only mandatory if`supervisorApproval` is `true` when you request details on one course.

 Returns an object where the `status` property can be:

 * `WAITING`: if the component is full